eProsima/Integration-Service-Deprecated/doc/README.rst

 Transformation libraries
 ------------------------

 As it was said before, there exists the option to define specific functions for making operations of routing, mapping, and message modification.
 This is a powerful feature that allow tasks like creating adapters between different types or even different enviroments, based on *Fast RTPS* or not.
-This libraries are compiled apart from the *Routing Service* and are loaded on execution time.
+This libraries are compiled apart from the *Integration Services* and are loaded on execution time.

 A simple transformation function would looks like this: